-For tax year 2014, there are credit reduction states.
+For tax year 2017, there are credit reduction states.
 If you paid wages subject to the unemployment tax laws of these states, check the box on line 2 and fill out Schedule A (Form 940).
 See the instructions for line 9 before completing the Schedule A (Form 940).

-Part 2: Determine Your FUTA Tax Before Adjustments for 2014
+Part 2: Determine Your FUTA Tax Before Adjustments

-If any line in Part 2 does not apply, leave it blank.
+If any line in Part 2 doesn't apply, leave it blank.